academe/SagePay-Integration/README.md

 Handling the 3D Secure result involves two steps:

-1. Passing the result to Sage Pay to get the final transaction state.
+1. Passing the result to Sage Pay to get the final transaction state (WARNING: see note below).
 2. If successful, fetching the final transaction from Sage Pay.

 ~~~php